Introduction

 · Step 1: Arrange the charcoal

-- Build a mound or pyramid of charcoal briquettes or lump charcoal on your grill’s charcoal grate.
-This shape helps to concentrate the heat and makes it easier for the flames to spread.
+- Create a mound or pyramid shape with charcoal briquettes or lump charcoal on your grill’s grate to concentrate heat and spread flames effectively.

 Using lighter fluid can be an effective method for those who prefer a quick way to get their charcoal ready for grilling.